 With the New Year almost upon us, we are excited about the upcoming mega projects that are ready to be unveiled in the UAE.
 From the grand Louvre Abu Dhabi to the Dubai Water Canal project, the UAE is all set to stun us with one attraction after the other till we’re left gasping.
-The UAE is getting all these attractions ready in time for the great Dubai Expo in 2020, which will undoubtedly draw mega crowds into Dubai.
+The UAE is getting all these attractions and top places to visit ready in time for the great Dubai Expo in 2020, which will undoubtedly draw mega crowds into Dubai.
 So come and check out these upcoming projects with us and get ready to be wowed along with the rest of the world!

 1. The Louvre Abu Dhabi